khatrisr/wanderlust/README.md

         </tr>
         <tr>
             <td>
+    This is practice

     This project is part of GirlScript Summer of Code.
 We warmly welcome contributions from the community to help elevate Wanderlust.
             </td>
         </tr>
     </table>